 Still have questions?
 Yep, even the IRS predicted that one!
 They even note in their FAQ that future updates will focus on “when the written policy must be in place, how paid “family and medical leave” relates to an employer’s other paid leave, how to determine whether an employee has been employed for “one year or more,” the impact of State and local leave requirements, and whether members of a controlled group of corporations and businesses under common control are treated as a single taxpayer in determining the credit.”

 Phew – so that’s a ton of information, and not necessarily a lot of concrete answers.
 Lucky for you, our experts stay on top of these updates and will be sure to keep you posted on all tax credits for which your company may be eligible.
-We are available at (800) 400-1968 or email@example.com to answer any questions and make sure you are getting the tax credits you are qualified to recieve.
+We are available at (800) 400-1968 or firstname.lastname@example.org to answer any questions and make sure you are getting the tax credits you are qualified to receive.